alibaba/GraphScope/docs/development/how_to_contribute.md

 ## Continuous integration testing

-All pull requests that contain changes to code must be run through continuous integration (CI) testing at [Github Actions](https://github.com/alibaba/GarphScope/actions)
+All pull requests that contain changes to code must be run through continuous integration (CI) testing at [GitHub Actions](https://github.com/alibaba/GarphScope/actions)

 The pull request change will trigger a CI testing run.
 Ideally, the code change will pass ("be green") on all platform configurations supported by GraphScope.